Former Kent soccer team owner Dion Earl pleads guilty to 2009 Kirkland rape

 By then, the victim had reached out on social media to others who had crossed paths with Earl.
 One was Amy David, a former Impact office manager who had been part of the team staffers’ successful lawsuit against Earl.

 She said David “believed me’’ and offered needed support while she awaited word on the new police investigation.
-In the interim, they helped make police and prosecutors in Arizona aware of media coverage of Earl’s legal past in King County and their experiences.
+In the interim, they made police and prosecutors in Arizona aware of media coverage of Earl’s legal past in King County and their experiences.

-Those cases here — despite no criminal charges — served as a key part of the Arizona prosecution that landed Earl his 12-year prison sentence.
+Those cases here — despite no criminal charges being filed — served as a key part of the Arizona prosecution that landed Earl his 12-year prison sentence.

 Earl also faces up to 10 years in prison on federal charges he orchestrated a $1.1 million fraud scheme involving the Impact and other businesses.
 But regardless of what happens next, the victim in the Kirkland case is moving on.